Human (Rag'n'Bone Man album)

 Human is the debut studio album by British singer Rag'n'Bone Man.
 It was released on 10 February 2017 through Columbia Records and features his breakthrough single of 2016, entitled "Human".
 It debuted at number one on the UK Albums Chart with sales of 117,000, making it the fastest-selling debut album by a male artist during the 2010s.

 Critical reception

 Human has been given a Metacritic score of 64 based on 14 reviews, indicating "generally favorable reviews".
 Leonie Cooper of NME gave the album a positive review stating, "Rory Graham's debut album is at once modern and classic, fusing blues, hip-hop and vintage sounds with a pop attitude".
-Kitty Empire of The Guardian said "So it's a good job that Rag'n'Bone Man has the kind of righteous roar that could breathe life into the phone book" but criticised the album, saying it “spools together a set of reliable tropes with little in the way of topspin."
+Kitty Empire of The Observer said "So it's a good job that Rag'n'Bone Man has the kind of righteous roar that could breathe life into the phone book" but criticised the album, saying it “spools together a set of reliable tropes with little in the way of topspin."